joric/arduino-bitcoin-miner/README.md

 `minerd -a sha256d -o http://localhost:19001 -O admin1:123 --coinbase-addr=<solo mining address>`

+CGMiner 3.7.2 also supports testnet and getwork, use --gpu-platform 1 for laptop nvidia cards (1030 gives about 200 Mh/s):

+`cgminer -o http://localhost:19001 -O admin1:123 --gpu-platform 1`

 ## Protocol

 This miner uses Icarus protocol via USB serial port emulation (there is no USB autodetection, you have to specify a COM port).